Introduction to Web Mapping

 Pre-Workshop Setup

 All of the data for this workshop is free and openly available.
 However, to get started you’ll need to download and save it to your physical computer (in Desktop or Downloads, not OneDrive).
-During the hands-on portion, you’ll work with this data in a source-code editor by copy/pasting the code provided to you.
+During the hands-on portion of this workshop, you’ll work with this data in a code editor.
 Click on the ‘Download Data’ button below to start the download.
 Once complete, extract the contents of the .zip file.

 Download Data